goharbor/harbor/README.md

 <img alt="Harbor" src="docs/img/harbor_logo.png">

-Project Harbor is an enterprise-class registry server that stores and distributes Docker images.
-Harbor extends the open source Docker Distribution by adding the functionalities usually required by an enterprise, such as security, identity and management.
-As an enterprise private registry, Harbor offers better performance and security.
-Having a registry closer to the build and run environment improves the image transfer efficiency.
-Harbor supports the setup of multiple registries and has images replicated between them.
-In addition, Harbor offers advanced security features, such as user management, access control and activity auditing.
+Project Harbor is an An open source trusted cloud native registry project that stores, signs, and scans content.
+Harbor extends the open source Docker Distribution by adding the functionalities usually required by users such as security, identity and management.
+Having a registry closer to the build and run environment can improve the image transfer efficiency.
+Harbor supports replication of images between registries, and also offers advanced security features such as user management, access control and activity auditing.

 ### Features
 * **Role based access control**: Users and repositories are organized via 'projects' and a user can have different permission for images under a project.